jacksonlanier/ClimateWins_Interim_Report/README.md

 ## Folders
-Please explore my Jupyter notebooks used for analysis in the project located in the Scripts folder.
+Please explore my Jupyter notebooks used for analysis in this project.
+The notebooks are located in the Scripts folder.

 ## Presentation
 A recorded presentation of the interim report for this project can be viewed [here.](https://www.youtube.com/watch?v=3gL9f9YHMNQ)